Remiii/mydotfiles/README.md

 ## License

-mydotfiles is licensed under the MIT license.
+mydotfiles is licensed under the MIT license (see LICENSE.md file).

 ## Author